Atlanta Antitrust Crime Lawyers

 We can also advise company officials and managers called to testify before a grand jury, including responding to grand jury subpoenas.
 If charges are eventually filed, we will ensure clients' rights and defenses are pursued.
 We have experience in addressing obstruction of justice and related charges.

-If you're currently under investigation for antitrust violations, contact Atlanta criminal defense attorneys: Nicholas Lotito and Seth Kirschenbaum.
+If you're currently under investigation for antitrust violations, contact Atlanta antitrust crime attorneys: Nicholas Lotito and Seth Kirschenbaum.
 All consultations are confidential and protected by the attorney-client privilege.

 Federal Grand Juries: How We Can Help You